 Work will be carried out between 7am to 6pm, from Monday to Friday.
 Some work may also be carried out between 7am and 1pm on a Saturday but we do aim to avoid this as much as possible.
 We will give advance notice of any work required outside these hours, including night work.

 The speed limit on the Princes Highway will be reduced through the worksite at times.
 Stop/slow traffic control may be needed from time to time to keep the worksite safe.
 We will keep any delays to a minimum.

-From Monday 1 May to Friday 12 May 2017 stop/slow traffic control will be in place to allow for the safe removal of vegetation close to the highway.
+From Monday 22 May stop/slow traffic control will be in place to allow for the safe removal of vegetation close to the highway.
 We will aim to keep delays to a minimum, however during work times, delays of up to 10 minutes may be experienced.
 We will ensure the school bus is not affected by this work.